 Type in your information in the above fields or just leave this section blank.

-(Toggle link visibility on and off)
+(Making links private toggles their visibility on and off)

 (Links – All Links)

 Locate the link you want to edit and click on Edit to bring up the item’s link information …